+Contemporaneous search

-Contempor- aneous search To be legal, the search must be contemporaneous with the arrest.
-That is, the search must be conducted: at or near the time of arrest, although either can precede the other at or near the place of the arrest while the arrestee is still on the scene NOTE: If the search precedes the arrest, the officer must have probable cause to arrest at the time of the search.
+To be legal, the search must be contemporaneous with the arrest.
+That is, the search must be conducted:

+- at or near the time of arrest, although either can precede the other

+- at or near the place of the arrest

+- while the arrestee is still on the scene

+NOTE: If the search precedes the arrest, the officer must have probable cause to arrest at the time of the search.

 The search can still be upheld as contemporaneous even if delayed somewhat, if the delay is reasonably necessary (e.g., for safety reasons), and the search is conducted as soon after the arrest as practical.

-"Arm's reach" rule Peace office arrestee's co • grab a w • obtain a ers may search any area that is or was reasonably within the ontrol.
+"Arm's reach" rule

+Peace officers may search any area that is or was reasonably within the arrestee's control.
 This could include any area from which the arrestee may:

-Searches Incident to Arrest, Continued

-Protective sweeps A protective e sweep is a brief search to look for individuals only.
-Sweeps specific factu cers are already lawfully inside or outside a house and have a hal basis for believing there may be other people inside who pose hem, the officers can conduct a protective sweep.
-Protective sw arrest: weeps are limited to spaces immediately adjoining the area of an other person could be hiding ich an attack could be immediately launched It is illegal to sweep into areas beyond those "immediately adjoining" the arrest location, unless the officer has reasonable suspicion, based on articulable facts, that there may be someone there who poses a danger to the officer.
-Any contraba sweep may b and or crime-related evidence in plain view during a protective be seized.
-NOTE: Obtaining a warrant to search for evidence is always preferable.
-A warrant would allow not only the seizure of an item in plain view, but also a further and more thorough search for similar or additional evidence that may be on the premises. - Continued on next page
+- grab a weapon

+- obtain any item that could be used as a weapon

+- destroy evidence

+NOTE: The fact that the arrestee has been handcuffed or otherwise immobilized does not eliminate or change the "arm's reach" rule.

+NOTE: It is improper to try to expand or enlarge the area of an arrestee's immediate control by moving the arrestee (e.g., from one room to another) in order to enhance an officer's ability to see objects in plain view.

+Electronic devices and cell phones

+Devices providing access to large amounts of often personal data, such as cell phones and computers, may be seized incident to arrest, the contents of such devices may not be searched absent a search warrant, consent, exigent circumstances, or some other exception to the Fourth Amendment warrant requirement.

-Examples Two officers, who had exigent circumstances and probable cause, entered an auto service establishment without a warrant.
+Two officers, who had exigent circumstances and probable cause, entered an auto service establishment without a warrant.
 They found the two suspects for whom they were searching inside and arrested them.
 The officers then conducted a warrantless search of the desk the suspects had been sitting behind and found cocaine and a handgun.
 The search was upheld since it was in an area in the suspect's immediate control.